Data-Visualization-Intro/2-SVG/readme.md

 </svg>
 ```

-Note the default size of the SVG element - 300px x 150px - and the center of the circle - (0,0) - at the top left hand corner.
+Note the default size of the SVG element in the HTML document - 300px x 150px - and the center of the circle (0,0) is at the top left hand corner.

+To create a 200px x 200px circle we define a radius of 100.

+The center point of the circle is located at the upper left hand corner of the `svg` element.
 Anything falling outside the SVG container is clipped.

-To create a 200px x 200px circle we define a radius of 100.

 `<svg>` is an HTML tag however the contents of the SVG tag is [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) - a domain specific language.